Then Hitler tried to take over Europe and Japan ran amok in the Pacific.

 Our troop spent many weekends camping in the area.
 And later on I would hike and explore most of the area that was once these villages.

-On the property the scouts were able to use set a beautiful old building we called 'The Lodge'.
+On the property the scouts were able to use the beautiful old building we called 'The Lodge'.

 Large and built of stone, for most of the year it was home to the man who looked after the area for the scouts.
 His job was to mow and generally keep the place up for camping and hiking.
 Over the years he spent a lot of his own money making the place better by building camping shelters and keeping the swimming hole deep and usable.
 (It included a long wood bridge with a great swinging rope.)